Trent1900/Trent1900.github.io/_posts/2022-09-27-PendingList.md

 pin: true
 ---

-record flash of thoughts during project that might worth of spending some time on, but don't wanted to be distracted and lose focus.
+> record flash of thoughts during project that might worth of spending some time on, but don't wanted to be distracted and lose focus.<!-- prettier-ignore -->
+{:.prompt-info}

 #### enum list 如何 map,拿到 key-value pair